Junction grammar

-Junction Grammar is a descriptive model of language developed during the 1960s by Dr. Eldon G. Lytle (1936–2010).
+Junction grammar is a descriptive model of language developed during the 1960s by Eldon G. Lytle (1936–2010).

-Junction Grammar is based on the premise that the meaning of language can be described and precisely codified by the way language elements are joined.
+Junction grammar is based on the premise that the meaning of language can be described and precisely codified by the way language elements are joined.

 The model was used during the 1960s and 1970s in the attempt to create a functional computer-assisted translation system.
 It has also been used for linguistic analysis in the language instruction field.